Pan-fried Hake and Lentils

 - Fry until soft and sweet, stirring occasionally, 4-5 mins.

 - Meanwhile, drain and rinse the lentils in a sieve.

 - Once the veg has softened, add the lentils, tomato, Worcester sauce and balsamic glaze to the pan.

 - Stir through the vegetable stock powder along with 50ml water (double for 4p).

-- Simmer until the carrots are tender, 4-5 mins.
+- Simmer until the carrot is tender, 8-10 mins.

-- Add the spinach to the lentils, stirring until it's wilted.
+- Add the spinach to the lentils, stirring until it's wilted, 1-2 mins.

-- Mix in 1 tbsp butter (double for 4p) and the dill.
+- Mix in 1 tbsp butter (double for 4p) along with the parsley.